sdabney5/PAGERAVEN/README.md

 ### Notes
 Please note that the program assumes the image is in a format that can be read by Pillow (not grayscale, CMYK, etc.).

-Additionally, while Page Raven includes features for customizing the screenshot process, it is primarily intended for quickly capturing and saving screenshots from e-texts.
+Additionally, while Page Raven includes basic features the screenshot process, it is primarily intended for quickly capturing and saving screenshots from e-texts.
 If you need more advanced features, you might need to modify the script or integrate it with other tools.

 ### License
 Page Raven is licensed under the BSD-3-Clause License.
 You must attribute the original creator in any derivative works or distributions.